 Do two colon primaries require two synoptic reports (if the surgery is at the same time)?

 If the surgeon performs one resection with two primary tumors, one synoptic report would be required.
+In early 2023, the tumor location and extent of colon and vascular resection synoptic elements for Standard 5.6 were updated to include "select all that apply," which may apply to cases involving multiple primary tumors.
 If two resections are performed with two primary tumors, two synoptic reports would be required.